igncp/blueprints/js/shaka-player/log.md

 These entries are in chronological order from bottom to top:

 - Created several flows from the TODOs.
 Also took a look on the unit tests for the main functions of the flows.
+Added an entry to the glossary.

 - Read about source maps to better understand the `stats.py` parsing (e.g. using base64), and added the post to the resources.
 Listed the utils files in `lib` and gave a brief description of each one.
 Also overread the existing polyfills files and the mechanism to register them, listing the files in the `source.md` note.
 Added a section in the notes to add useful commands to work with the project.
 Added several TODOs to the flow.